francois-rd/coma/docs/source/tutorials/hooks/protocols.rst

 function that executes them in order, while binding all parameters using keywords.

-While this wrapping can always be done manually, a convenience wrapper, :func:`~coma.hooks.sequence`, can be used when all hooks share the exact same function signature (or are wrapped in the :obj:`@hook` decorator) to abstract away some of the minutiae.
+While this wrapping can always be done manually, a convenience wrapper, :func:`~coma.hooks.utils.sequence`, can be used when all hooks share the exact same function signature (or are wrapped in the :obj:`@hook` decorator) to abstract away some of the minutiae.
 Compare: